hack101/lesson5/README.md

 Hopefully now that we're more comfortable with the JavaScript syntax, let's see how we can change contents of the page using JavaScript.

-We will be using a very popular JavaScript library called jQuery, which will make a lot of the operations much easier.
-Although this tutorial will extensively use jQuery, you should always keep in mind that anything you can do with jQuery can also be done without jQuery, and often it's not even that hard to do.
-The advantages of using jQuery include it has a very clean and uniform interface, and it masks all the complications of browser compatibility.
-This of course comes at the cost of the overhead of loading such a massive library.
+We will be using a very popular JavaScript library called jQuery, which gives us two advantages: it has a very clean and uniform interface, and it masks all the complications of browser compatibility.

-All right then, let's try adding jQuery to our code.
+Let's begin with adding jQuery to our code.
 Please open jsdemo.html, and add the following like to the `head` section.
 ```html
 <script src="https://code.jquery.com/jquery-2.1.1.min.js"></script>